-The Mersenne twister has passed a wide range of tests on random numbers, and is despite its fairly complex nature still quite efficient computationally.
-The source code is available on the course home page.
+The Mersenne twister has passed a wide range of tests on random numbers, and is despite its fairly complex nature is is very efficient computationally; sometimes even faster than the standard C language generator.
+The source code is also available on the course home page.